 2capacity_math: reasoning

-Reasoning workloads generate longer rollouts or multiple branches, which increases KV-cache pressure because each new token adds per-layer K/V state.
+Reasoning workloads generate longer rollouts or multiple branches.
+In transformer serving paths that materialize those tokens, each new token adds per-layer K/V state.
 KV-cache memory grows linearly with sequence length, so long reasoning traces reduce batch size and throughput.
 Engines like vLLM use paging to manage that memory, and prefix-sharing runtimes can reuse the shared prefix across best-of-N or search branches instead of duplicating it.

 Common failure modes include loops, error propagation, overthinking, and weak self-verification.
 If the same model generates and judges, its blind spots are correlated, so it may confidently approve a bad trace.
 PRMs, task-specific checkers, explicit token budgets, and early stopping help by scoring intermediate steps and terminating unproductive branches earlier.

 Distillation uses traces or verifier-filtered answers from a stronger reasoning system to train a smaller student.
 A student can learn useful solution patterns, as the DeepSeek results illustrate, but the gain must be measured against a comparable baseline.
-The catch is that the student may imitate output format more easily than the teacher's actual search policy, so good benchmark scores don't always mean the smaller model learned the same underlying reasoning process.
+A student may imitate output format more easily than the teacher's actual search policy, so good benchmark scores don't always mean the smaller model learned the same underlying reasoning process.

 Start by separating tasks into three buckets: easy pattern matching, medium tasks with occasional reasoning upside, and hard tasks with clear verification signals.
 Route the first bucket to a fast single-pass model, route the second to a bounded reasoning budget or brief best-of-N, and reserve verifier-guided search for the third.
 Then instrument latency, total generated tokens, and verified win rate so the router can move requests down when extra thinking stops paying off.

 Even experienced engineers misapply reasoning models.
-Here are frequent pitfalls, with symptoms to watch for and concrete fixes.
+These failure modes pair symptoms with causes and fixes.

 Symptom: A production task takes 30 seconds to complete and costs five times more than the standard model, but the output quality is identical.